ljr1981/eiffel_sqlite_2025/README.md

 - **Column Metadata**: Enhanced introspection ✅
 - **x64 Native**: Compiled for 64-bit Windows with static runtime

+For detailed information about each compile flag and enabled feature, see [COMPILE_FLAGS.md](COMPILE_FLAGS.md).

 ## Build Instructions

 ### Windows (MSVC) - x64 with FTS5